CS5001-khoury/hw01/README.md

 > **PRO TIP**
 > Run the program frequently as you are building the card.
 It will be *much* easier to get it correct.
-> Even when writing the solution we ran every time we created a new line.
+> Even when writing the solution, we ran the code every time we created a new line.

 ### Task 2:  Get Creative!

-Your last **task**, use the following template file [my_art.py](my_art.py).
-Using print statements, create some ASCII art!
+👉🏽 **Task**, use the following template file [my_art.py](my_art.py).
+Using `print` statements, create some ASCII art!
 You may want to look at [some examples](https://www.asciiart.eu/).
-Please note, for part of your in, you will be sharing this art with other students!
+Please note, for part of your turn in, you will be sharing this art with other students!

 **IMPORTANT**
 After finishing your hobby card, and ASCII art, go ahead and post the *output* (not the code) to MS Teams.
-You should only do this after you have earned 3/4 points using the assignment auto-grader (grade scope)!
+You should only do this after you have earned 3/4 points using the assignment auto-grader!
 To help with formatting, you can (and should) use the </> icon in teams to post the output.
+Click the A with the pen, and the dots if you don't see it right away.

 ![Teams post example](teams_post.png)

 Even though it says code snippet, when you click on it, you will have the 'text' option which is what you should use.
 You may have to have the application installed for it to show up as compared to the web version (you should have it installed anyway for this course!).
 As teams changes, and it is slightly different, do the best you can.

+## Task 3: Reflection

+👉🏽 **Task** As a separate file named `readme.md`, detail some of the things you struggled with and learned while working on the assignment, and details some topics you could work on for future assignments.
+This doesn't have to be all code, but could simply be time management.
+You can reflect on the entire module worth of information, not just this one assignment!

+It should be roughly a paragraph.
+You can use any standard text editor to create the readme file.
+You are free to use markdown, but don't feel you have to.
+Simple text is valid.
+This is also a great spot to list resources you used and link to them.

 ## Grading Rubric

 1. Learning (AG)
    * each star rating function returns the correct number of stars